 How to Evolve

 Horsea keeps momentum with Flip Turn, switching out after dealing damage or scouting.
-Life Orb gives it extra damage on every hit for a health trade, a spread EV build EVs let it hit hard on the way out, and the remaining moves prevents dead turns.
+Life Orb gives it extra damage on every hit for a health trade, spread EVs let it hit hard on the way out, and the remaining moves prevents dead turns.

 Best Build